Storage & Back-up Workflow for Filmmakers

 Examples of Storage and Backup Workflows

-Storage and backup workflows often involve a combination of internal, external, or cloud solutions to store and back up data and establish a regular backup schedule tailored to the volume and frequency of your incoming data.
+Storage and backup workflows often involve a combination of internal, external, or cloud storage providers to store and back up data and establish a regular backup schedule tailored to the volume and frequency of your incoming data.

 While everyone has their favorite storage type, most video professionals combine several different types of storage to suit their unique needs.